Daim-Nickel-Penny/No-More-Covid-Extension/README.md

 # No-More-Covid-Extension

-### Run the script to hide the term "coronavirus" from the webpages.
+Chrome based extension that blocks the term "coronavirus", "covid" etc. from the webpages.

+Download the script and run it in the browser.